 For an equal or even better large bridge experience in Venice, try crossing the Ponte dell'Accademia (Academy Bridge), the other major crossing of the Grand Canal.
 This bridge lacks the bustle, tourist crowds and bombardment of tourist shops found at the Rialto Bridge and thus can be even more enjoyable.

-If you’re going to visit one market during your stay in Venice, the Rialto Market is your best bet.
+If you’re going to visit one market during your time studying in Venice, the Rialto Market is your best bet.
 You’ll find seafood available there that comes fresh out of the Venetian sea, all locally caught and in season (Be careful though and read the stall place cards carefully, as some stalls import their seafood from Asia or random South American countries).
 The market also carries the freshest produce and vegetables you’ll find anywhere in Europe, all locally grown for your tasting pleasure.

 One of the country's finest Renaissance gardens, the Giardino Giusti was laid out in 1580.
 The beautiful formal gardens of clipped hedges, topiary, potted plants, and statues contrast well with the upper area of natural woodland.
 These two very different areas are linked by stone terracing.
 The gardens are open daily and should you decide to visit, you will not be disappointed.